wangziqi2013/wangziqi2013.github.io/_posts/2020-07-30-tricky-code-for-64-bit-mask.markdown

 higher 32 bits of a x86-64 register will be cleared when the lower 32 bits are loaded with a new value).
 In this case, it is the hardware ALU, instead of gcc, that evaluates the expression.
 As expected, bit 6 and 7 of the shift amount, which is 64, are masked off, resulting in the actual amount seen by the ALU being zero.

+The eccentric behavior of gcc is not necessarily a bug.
+In fact, in C language specification, it is cleared stated that undefined behavior would occur, when the second operand of a shift operation is negative or when it exceeds the length of the type.
+The compiler is therefore given full priviledge of deciding the outcome of such an operation.